tomlutzenberger/invertThemeBookmarklet/README.md

 ## What it is

 invertThemeBookmarklet is a dynamic bookmark written in pure JavaScript to invert the colors of a website (excluding images).
-I personally prefer dark themes because they are less tiring for the eyes
+I personally prefer dark themes because they are less tiring for the eyes.
+That was the motivation to create invertThemeBookmarklet.

+## How to use

+1. Open your favorite browser
+1. Create a new bookmark
+1. Copy the contents of [invertThemeBookmarklet.min.js](src/invertThemeBookmarklet.min.js) and paste it in the new bookmark's URL field
+1. Add a nice name to the bookmark (I chose 🌗)

 ## Contribution